 - Your job is to help your new manager learn the ropes and assimilate to the established way of doing things.
 Be a role model for conformity.
-It'll feel like you're breaking a wild horse for a while, but hang in there, they all come around eventually.
+It'll feel like you're breaking a wild horse for a while, but hang in there, because they all come around eventually.

 - Remember, your best chance at success and climbing the old ladder is doing everything you can to sabotage your new boss.
 The dumber your new manager looks, the smarter you'll look.
 Don't miss an opportunity to correct or disagree with your manager, publicly, or even better, behind his/her back.